-As part of reforms to government construction procurement, Project Bank Accounts (PBAs) are being trialed on selected government construction projects.
+As part of reforms to government construction procurement, Project Bank Accounts (PBAs) were trialed on selected government construction projects.
 PBAs are an alternative payment mechanism through which payments from a principal are made directly and simultaneously to the head contractor and participating subcontractors.
 The fundamental difference between a PBA and a normal bank account is that the PBA has trust status providing additional protections for subcontractor moneys.

 PBAs have a number of benefits including: